-The logistic regression allowed calculation of the probability of LW recruitment occurrence, however, none of the analysed variables were significant (Table S3), and the final stepwise logistic regression model selected just width ratio and confinement index as variables explaining LW recruitment probability.
-The multiple linear regression points to total maximum precipitation and width ratio as the most significant variables explaining total LW recruitment volume (total m3) variability, but forested channel length was also included in the final stepwise regression model for all sub-reaches.
-Between 10 and 32 % of the variability was explained by these models (adjusted R2) (Table S4).

-3.2.2.
-Large wood deposition along the Emme River

-LW deposits were analysed along the Emme River and its tributary Sädelgrabe.
-However, because LW was mostly deposited on the Sädelgrabe fan and piled up nearby, only results obtained along the Emme sub-reaches can be provided here.
-The exploratory analysis of LW deposit distribution showed a positive relationship between deposited wood volume (normalized by initial stream area; m3·ha-1) and width ratio, confinement index, initial channel width, and total precipitation; and a negative relationship with SPI (Figure 9).
+The logistic regression allowed calculation of the probability of LW recruitment occurrence.
+According to results, the probability of LW recruitment increases with channel widening and precipitation; and decreases with initial channel width and channel gradient.
+However, none of the variables were significant (Table S3), and the final stepwise logistic regression model selected just width ratio and confinement index as variables explaining LW recruitment probability.
+The multiple linear regression points to total maximum precipitation and width ratio as the most significant included in the final stepwise regression model for all sub-reaches.
+Between 10 and 32 % of the variability was 487 explained by these models (adjusted R2) (Table S4).
+488 489 490 3.2.2.
+Large wood deposition along the Emme River 491 LW deposits were analysed along the Emme River and its tributary Sädelgrabe.
+However, because LW was 492 mostly deposited on the Sädelgrabe fan and piled up nearby, only results obtained along the Emme sub-reaches 493 can be provided here.
+The exploratory analysis of LW deposit distribution showed a positive relationship between 494 deposited wood volume (normalized by stream area; m3·ha-1) and width ratio, confinement index, initial channel 495